Italian Greyhound Breed Guide

 Italian Greyhound Temperament & Personality

-This docile breed is known to be affectionate and gentle.
+Italian Greyhound characteristics include affection and gentleness.
 An Italian Greyhound is loving towards close family and friends but can be shy and timid towards strangers.
 Once they feel comfortable with someone, they can be an extremely loyal pet.
 In order to have an outgoing pup who is friendly with everyone, make sure to socialize them at a young age.
 Italian Greyhounds are quite playful and spunky.

 They are notoriously famous for fearlessly jumping off high surfaces or leaping into action as soon as they get a burst of energy.
 This reckless behavior often leads to broken or fractured bones, so make sure to look out for any injuries in your Italian Greyhound.
 Some Italian Greyhounds have a high prey drive, which means they should always be kept in an enclosed space.
 If given the chance, this dog will take off into a sprint to catch small animals and birds.